Dana Hooshmand’s Resume

 This is my resume, as honest as possible.
 In case you need to present it to a superior to approve hiring me, here’s everything I had on my LinkedIn profile, before I decided to delete it.

-I offer consulting in valuation and strategy for online businesses, operations consulting for tech companies that have physical assets (like vehicles, warehouses, and workshops), and SEO / content strategy consulting.
+I offer consulting in valuation and strategy for online businesses, operations consulting for tech companies that have physical assets (like vehicles, warehouses, and workshops), and SEO / content strategy consulting to select clients.
 See here for more info.

 Summary

-I am a free-spirited, hard-to-bottle-up entrepreneur.
-I co-run Disco Media, an Australian multi-website and app development company.
+I also co-run Disco Media, a private company that my partner and I run.
 We build media and content in fields that we like, including language learning, travel, and the automotive sectors.

-Before starting this, I spent over a decade in the technology sector in management and consulting roles.
-I studied both Engineering and Law, at which I did well, but did not want to pursue as a profession.
+Before starting this, I spent over a decade in the technology sector in senior management and consulting roles.
+I studied both engineering and law, at which I did well, but did not want to pursue professionally.

-I’m a “hyper-polyglot” (around 10 languages, but always a couple rusty), and a dilettante in many fields, from coffee snobbery to combat sports.
+I’m a “hyper-polyglot” (around 10 languages, but always a couple rusty), and a dilettante in many fields, from coffee snobbery through abusing guitars to getting beaten in combat sports.

 Experience